dougeby/IntuneDocs/intune/kernel-extensions-settings-macos.md

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your macOS devices.

-Policies can be applied to devices that:

-- Enrolled in Intune with user approval.
-- Enrolled using Apple School Manager or Apple Business Manager with automated device enrollment (formerly DEP).

 ## Before you begin

 [Create a device kernel extensions configuration profile](kernel-extensions-overview-macos.md).